 Bio:

-Danielle M. Potwin was born and raised in Massachusetts and lives in Washington State; she earned her BFA in Sculpture from Massachusetts College of Art and Design and has taught high school as well as assisted in teaching college classes in clay, drawing, painting, hot glass, sculpture and printmaking.
+Danielle M. Potwin lives in Washington State; she earned her BFA in Sculpture from Massachusetts College of Art and Design and has taught high school as well as assisted in teaching college classes in clay, drawing, painting, hot glass, sculpture and printmaking.
 Her work has been featured in The Boston Globe and Art New England.
 Previous to becoming a first generation college graduate, Potwin was a pastry chef and worked in kitchens and R&D for 15 years.
 She also holds certification in SEL and mindfulness facilitation as well as being a certified yoga teacher and loves being able to give her knowledge and teach skills to people of all ages.